Aircon Regas: What You Need To Know

 The Phase Out of Refrigerant R22

-While you may never have to worry about booking in an aircon regas job, there is one last bit of information to take note of.
+While you may never have to worry about booking an aircon regas job, there is one last bit of information to take note of.

 For many years it was the main refrigerant used in air conditioning.
 Now it can only be imported for use in pre-existing air conditioners.
 As of 2030, all R22 imports will be banned.

-What does that mean for you?
 Right now, not a lot.
 Less than 17% of air conditioning and refrigeration units in Australia use R22.
 And if they do it has to be recycled or reclaimed.

 Metropolitan Air Conditioning is also committed to environmentally friendly practices.
 We are here to help out with any aircon regas, or air conditioner installation.